interbit/interbit/docs/gitbook/examples/template.md

     - Joins
     - Apps
   - [The Covenants](./template.md#the-covenants)
-    - What each one does
-    - How to Modify Covenants
-    - How to give a browser permission on the control chain
+    - The Private Covenant
+    - The Public Covenant
+    - The Control Covenant
   - [The Application](./template.md#the-application)
     - index.js
-    - How to load another chain in the browser
-    - How to dispatch an action to the UI
+    - Connecting the Chain to a UI Component

 #### Version Requirements
 To develop Interbit applications, your development environment will need the following software: